Skyscanner/backpack-android/docs/Rating/README.md

 - `ratingIcon` – a reference to [`LayerDrawable`](https://developer.android.com/reference/android/graphics/drawable/LayerDrawable) or [`Drawable`](https://developer.android.com/reference/android/graphics/drawable/Drawable).
 The layer index will be chosen based on corresponding score value (0 - low, 1 - medium, 2 - high).
 If drawable is not layered, the same drawable will be used for all values.
+When the provided drawable is not a layered drawable, the same icon will be used for all scores.
 *Please note that on some sizes icons disabled*.

 - `ratingTitle` – a reference to [`StringArray`](https://developer.android.com/guide/topics/resources/string-resource#StringArray) or [`String`](https://developer.android.com/guide/topics/resources/string-resource#String).